5 Considerations When Leaving Money to Grandchildren

 • Prioritize your own financial needs and plan for potential future expenses before being overly generous with gifts to grandchildren.

-As you get older, it's only natural to start thinking about the financial well-being of your youngest family members.
-For many people, that might include leaving money to grandchildren to help with expenses like college or their first home.
-But like all aspects of estate planning, transferring assets to your loved ones requires careful deliberation.
+As you get older, it is natural to think about the financial future of your youngest family members.
+For many people, that includes leaving money to grandchildren to help with costs like college or a first home.
+Like all estate planning decisions, passing assets to loved ones takes thoughtful planning.

-While you should also consider speaking with a tax or legal expert, here are some things to keep in mind.
+While speaking with a tax or legal professional is essential, here are a few key points to consider.

 1. Consider a Trust for Minors

-If one or more of your grandchildren are minors, you might want to leave your assets to a trust.
-A trustee — whether it's a financial institution or an adult who's close to you — would manage the distribution of the funds when you die.
+If one or more of your grandchildren are minors, you may want to leave assets to a trust.
+A trustee, such as a financial institution or a trusted adult, manages how and when funds are distributed after your death.

 2. Distribute Equally or Based on Need?